GhostWrench/pqm/roadmap.md

 0.4.0
 --------------------------------------------------------------------------------
 - [x] root function (sqrt)
+- [ ] allow use of prefixes on units with offsets
-- [ ] Support for non bracketed prefixes
+- [ ] support for non bracketed prefixes
 - [x] improve unit parser, get rid of regex

 0.5.0